epimorphics/github-actions/README.md

     ecr: test
   - branch: "[a-zA-Z0-9]+"
 ```
-It is assumed that if a match is made for a deployment and a value for `target` returned the an image will be created (and potentially tested).
+It is assumed that
+- if a match is made for a deployment and a value for `target` returned the an image will be created (and potentially tested).

-It is assumed that if `ecr` is present for a deployment then the image will be published.
+- if `ecr` is present for a deployment then the image will be published.

-It is assumed that if `env` is present for a deployment then the image will be deployed.
+- if `env` is present for a deployment then the image will be deployed.